haoran119/c-cpp/学习笔记之C-C++/README.md

 ###### [std::set](https://en.cppreference.com/w/cpp/container/set)

 * std::set is an associative container that contains a sorted set of unique objects of type Key.
 Sorting is done using the key comparison function Compare.
 Search, removal, and insertion operations have logarithmic complexity.
 Sets are usually implemented as red-black trees.
+* Everywhere the standard library uses the Compare requirements, uniqueness is determined by using the equivalence relation.
+In imprecise terms, two objects a and b are considered equivalent if neither compares less than the other: !comp(a, b) && !comp(b, a).
+* std::set meets the requirements of Container, AllocatorAwareContainer, AssociativeContainer and ReversibleContainer.
 * [std::set<Key,Compare,Allocator>::contains - cppreference.com](https://en.cppreference.com/w/cpp/container/set/contains)
 	* 1) Checks if there is an element with key equivalent to key in the container.
 	* 2) Checks if there is an element with key that compares equivalent to the value x.
 This overload participates in overload resolution only if the qualified-id Compare::is_transparent is valid and denotes a type.
 It allows calling this function without constructing an instance of Key.